rd--/blksc3/md/glossary.md

 ## Translator

-Block SuperCollider includes a program called _translator_ that can translate some _Simple Programming Language_ text programs into block drawings.
+Block SuperCollider includes a program called _translator_ that can translate some Simple Programming Language text programs into block drawings.
+The illustration programs were translated from an existing collection of text programs.
 The translator is the mirror inverse of the code generator.
 However while all block drawings can generate text programs, not all text programs can be drawn.